konomiyuzu/RoR2/CustomChaosPool/Export/README.md

 ### well this mod is for you!

 Allows for full customization of the Bottled Chaos equipment pool via config file
+should be compatible with mods as long as you can get their name/internal name/equipment index

 >Only the host needs the mod? (untested)